zmedelis/bosquet/README.md

 `llm-generate` call to the *OpenAI* will use configuration parameters specfied in that tag and reflect parameters specified by [Open AI API](https://beta.openai.com/docs/api-reference/completions).
 The tag uses the same names.
 If config parameters are not used, then defaults are used.
-Note that default model is *Ada*, in production *Davinci* would be a nautural choice.
+Note that the default model is *Ada*, in production *Davinci* would be a natural choice.

 ```clojure
 {model             ada